 Now that I’ve been here for five years, I feel it’s the perfect time to look back on what makes Dutch workplaces so unique and to consider the various cultural differences I’ve noticed while living here.

 A relaxed sense of hierarchy

 Still, things here are way more relaxed.
-Dutch employees are automatically on a first name basis, unlike in some other countries.
+Dutch employees are automatically on a first-name basis, unlike in some other countries.
 Maybe that’s why I’ve always found my Dutch managers to be so accessible and easy to talk to.
 In practical terms, this translates into freedom of expression.
-In the Netherlands, you’re encouraged to give your opinion and share your ideas, regardless of your place in the organisational hierarchy, which is generally more horizontal than vertical.
+In the Netherlands, you’re encouraged to give your opinion and share your ideas, regardless of your place in the organizational hierarchy, which is generally more horizontal than vertical.

 They don’t beat around the bush

 The Dutch are known for being very open and direct – and that extends to the office.
 I first became aware of this when my manager flatly refused to speak to a colleague because she did not “have a minute” to talk.
 My first instinct would have been to listen politely, gritting my teeth at the untimely interruption.

 I’d be lying if I said this curt approach was easy to take at the beginning.
 And yet, it’s something I’ve come to appreciate and value.
 During one-on-one meetings with my superiors, I’ve always felt free to give honest feedback without sugarcoating any issues or problems I might have.
 One thing’s for sure, you’ll never find yourself hiding behind the safety of anonymous surveys in the Dutch office.

 Masters of the work-life balance

 A typical work week in the Netherlands is 38 hours, with the majority of full-time jobs ranging from 36 to 40 hours.
 Be that as it may, the Dutch work an average of 29 hours a week.
 How is that possible?
 The answer is simple: part-time contracts are common.